HarrisonSmith99/Railsbank-Developer-Docs/source/includes/_environments.md

+# Environments

-Our **environments** allow you to go from risk-free testing to complete global banking with only a few tiny changes in your code.
+ur **environments** allow you to go from risk-free testing to complete global banking with only a few tiny changes in your code.

 There are three environments within Railsbank: **Play,** **PlayLive,** and **Live**.